OpenEvalProject/evals/manuscripts/elife-99602/v1/manuscript.md

 To assess whether we can also trace lineage-specific effects with this test, we asked whether the genes that are exclusively sex-biased in either DOM or MUS also show higher alpha values.
 However, for this test, we needed to combine female- and male-biased genes to have a sufficiently large number of genes to render the test meaningful.
 We find that the genes that are sex-biased only in DOM have an alpha value of 0.22, while the non-sex-biased orthologs of these genes in MUS (the ‘reciprocal’ gene set) have an alpha value of 0.12.
 The corresponding numbers for MUS are 0.14 and 0.11 (see Figure 3—source data 2).
 This contrasts with alpha values of 0.35 and 0.37 for genes that are sex-biased in both taxa.
 Hence, we can indeed trace signs of a lineage-specific elevation of adaptive substitutions in genes that become sex-biased, although the effect is stronger when they were sex-biased for a longer evolutionary time.

-## Module analysis of sex-biased genes
+### Module analysis of sex-biased genes

 We were interested to assess whether sex-biased genes represent a subset of all genes expressed in a given organ or whether they are derived from particular co-regulated modules.
 The summary results are provided in Figure 4.
 We used weighted gene co-expression network analysis (WGCNA) (Langfelder and Horvath, 2008) to determine gene expression modules for each organ, based on a set of transcriptomes from 48 DOM females that were prepared in parallel to the remainder of the samples, because WGCNA requires such large sample sets to generate reasonably robust results.
 The analysis of the scale independence and mean connectivity plots for the different organs in this dataset shows that saturation is reached at levels of soft power β between 4 and 8 (Figure 4—source data 2; see also Methods).
 Since a similarly large set is currently not available for males, we restrict the further analysis to the female-biased genes, which actually constitute the larger fraction of sex-biased genes between the sexes.

 ![Figure 4.](https://cdn.elifesciences.org/articles/99602/elife-99602-fig4-v1.jpg)

 **Figure 4.:** The plots show for four somatic organs the fractions of total genes (row ‘all’ at the top - black color) that are assigned to modules in a weighted gene co-expression network analysis (WGCNA).
 The rows below represent the fraction differences of sex-biased genes for each taxon (DOM, MUS, SPR, SPI) compared to all genes.
 Positive values show an excess and negative values a deficiency compared to the fraction of all genes.
 Plotted in red are the differences for all sex-biased genes in the organ, in blue for the sex-biased genes that occur only in the respective taxon, i.e., can be considered as having a newly evolved sex-bias expression in this taxon.
 A maximum of 15–16 modules plus the 0 bin are plotted for each organ.
 Higher-numbered modules are plotted only when they include a difference of larger than 3% in at least one taxon.
 The full data are provided in Figure 4—source data 1.
 Note that the module numbers can only be compared within an organ, not between the organs.
 Bin number ‘0’ is the sum of all genes that cannot be assigned to one of the other modules.
 The brain is not included in this figure, since it has too few sex-biased genes to make the comparison meaningful.
-DOM, M. m. domesticus; MUS, M. m. musculus; SPR, M. spretus; SPI, M. spicilegus.Figure 4—source data 1.Figure 4—source data 2.Figure 4—source data 3.Figure 4—source data 4.
+DOM, M. m. domesticus; MUS, M. m. musculus; SPR, M. spretus; SPI, M. spicilegus.

 The individual module assignments for all genes in each of the five somatic organs are listed in Figure 4—source data 3.
 We found between 21 and 64 modules in the different organs.
 The numbers of genes in each module for each taxon and tissue are provided in Figure 4—source data 4 (note that module number assignments are not comparable between the organs - they are always only determined for a given organ).
 The comparisons show that the sex-biased genes are not simply a proportional reflection of all modules, but are enriched for some subsets of modules.
 To directly visualize this, we subtracted the normalized fraction of gene numbers in each module from the normalized fraction of sex-biased genes for each taxon.
 A subset of the data is plotted in Figure 4.
 This subset is restricted to four somatic organs, since brain has too few sex-biased genes overall.
 Further, we did not include higher-numbered modules with few genes only, unless the differences to the fractions of all genes are more than 3% in the sex-biased genes.